c0gent/NeverClicker/README.md

 Due to developer laziness, resolutions other than 1920x1080 will require some fiddling on your part to get working.

 Mess with the following settings in `NeverClicker_GameClient.ini`:

+*Note: An update to this section will be coming soon.
+Use ClientSettings.xml.txt instead and figure out the new settings names there.*

 - The "[ClickLocations]" Section:
     - "CharSlotX" and "TopSlotY": You will need a program that can tell you your mouse cursor coordinates.
 I use the AutoIt Window Spy included with Autohotkey, downloaded from: (http://ahkscript.org/)[http://ahkscript.org/].
 There are tons of other ones.
 Open your coordinate program, scroll to the top of the character select list, and place your cursor in the center of the top character tile (doesn't need to be exact).
 "CharSlotX" (the left->right component of your coordinate) should be somewhere in the 500-900ish range.
 "TopSlotY" (the top->bottom component) should be 60-150ish.